codeballet/dockerize-django-authentication/README.md

 This is a test app to explore how to use authentication for a Django webapp, running on Docker.

-The aim is for the app to be production ready, using the following components:
+The overall aim is for the app to be production ready, using the following components:

+- A Singlepage frontend, programmed in Object Oriented JavaScript.
+- SASS for styling.
+- Django as the backend server
 - Gunicorn as production server.
 - Nginx as proxy-server.
 - Postgres as database.
 - Certbot with Let's Encrypt for HTTPS encryption.

 ## Start a new Django project

+Here are some brief instructions for how to get going with your own project.

 Initial file structure: